CoursesContent-driven web application foundationsQuery content with GROQ

 • This can be used on a "posts index" page to show the latest posts.

-• POST_QUERY will return only one post type of document where the value the slug matches a passed-in variable $slug.
-From this document, it will return the title, body and mainImage attributes.
+• POST_QUERY filters down to post documents of the post type where the value the slug matches a passed-in variable $slug.
+Only one document is returned because of the [0] filter.
+From this one document, it will return the title, body and mainImage attributes.

 Before using these queries in your front end, it's possible to test them at any time from within your Sanity Studio using the Vision tool.